 - Reliability: a reliable DNS server will minimize downtime and ensure a stable internet connection.
 Established DNS services are known for their reliability.
 They have vast infrastructure supporting them, which translates to consistent performance.

 - Security: if you’re concerned about security, choose a DNS server with built-in protection against cyberthreats.
-OpenDNS offers robust security features, while Surfshark DNS integrates well with its VPN to provide enhanced privacy.
+OpenDNS offers robust security features, while Surfshark’s DNS servers encrypt your traffic and hide DNS queries from prying eyes.

 - Privacy: privacy-conscious gamers should consider how DNS providers handle data.
 For instance, Google Public DNS is swift but logs some data.
-Surfshark DNS, used with a VPN, offers better privacy by encrypting your internet traffic and keeping your browsing habits private.
+Surfshark’s DNS servers offer enhanced privacy by not tracking your online behavior and browsing habits.

 - Ease of use: some DNS services offer additional features like customizable filtering and parental controls.
 If these are important to you, look for a DNS provider that offers an easy-to-use interface and settings.